TripletheCode/BudgetCounter/README.md

     <div class="container">

        <div class="instructions">
             <p>Enter your income and expenses below.
-Select the time frame for calculation:</p>
+Select the time frame for your budget:</p>
         </div>

         <label for="timeframe">Select Timeframe:</label>